Warspoot/Translate/README.md

 # HonseTrans
-a silly script for using a LLM to translate silly honse game
+a silly script for using a LLM to translate silly honse game (i dont even know how to code)

 ## Usage
 This repo works best when paired with an lm studio server